Find Grad Schools

 43 Yearly Graduations

 Pittsburg State University comes in at #3 on our list of the most popular colleges offering master's degrees in industrial tech.
 Each year, around 6,300 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $6,128 per year, while in-state graduate students, on average, pay $7,162 per year.
+The average in-state tuition for full-time undergraduates is $5,836 per year, while in-state graduate students, on average, pay $6,820 per year.
 During the most recent year for which we have data, 43 people received their master's degree in industrial tech from Pitt State.
-About 26% of this group were women, and 7% were students from an underrepresented racial-ethnic group.
+Of these students, 25% were women and 2% were members of underrepresented racial-ethnic groups.

 17 Yearly Graduations

 Texas A&M University - Commerce is the 4th most popular school in the nation for students seeking a master's degree in industrial tech.
 Each year, around 12,200 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,790 per year, while in-state graduate students, on average, pay $3,630 per year.
 During the most recent year for which we have data, 17 people received their master's degree in industrial tech from Texas A&M Commerce.
-About 33% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+Of these students, 25% were women and 38% were members of underrepresented racial-ethnic groups.

 #5